krakend/krakend-contrib/README.md

 ## Metrics and instrumentation

-1. [krakend-newrelic](https://github.com/letgoapp/krakend-newrelic) integrates the NewRelic agent at router, proxies and backend levels
+1. [krakend-newrelic](https://github.com/devopsfaith/krakend-newrelic) integrates the NewRelic agent at router, proxies and backend levels
 2. [krakend-metrics](https://github.com/devopsfaith/krakend-metrics) contains a set of middlewares for the [KrakenD](https://github.com/devopsfaith/krakend) framework for instrumenting different parts of the pipes.
+3. [krakend-influx](https://github.com/devopsfaith/krakend-influx) adapter to send KrakenD metrics to an influxdb backend.

 ## Encoding